wp-plugins/jabber-feed/readme.txt

 Where to publish the notifications.
 It can be on a separate server.

 * the pubsub server;
-* the root publication node.
+* the root publication node;
+* 2 checkboxes to uncheck if you don't want to publish the posts or the comments.

 Note that this node does not have to exist.
 When you will press the "Update" button, the providden Jabber login and connection parameters will be tested